mieweb/docs/content/functions/system-administration/interfaces/sending-hl7-messages-to-system.md

 #### HL7 RESTful POST

-It is possible to send HL7 messages over a restful webservice post using HTTPS.
+It is possible to send HL7 messages over a restful web service post using HTTPS.
 It is recommended to use a multi-part/form POST content type to properly encode the variables and the message itself.
 The webservice requires specific variables to exist within the POST, included are unique login credentials provided at the start of the interface project.

 [HL7 - RESTful](hl7-restful.html)